mefrem/mefrem.github.io/_pages/about.md

 I'm a community builder and human serendipity engine based in Austin, TX.
-I also consult individuals and businesses on web3 and crypto, coach and facilitate transformational personal development through leadership & emotional intelligence workshops, and train gymnastics and acrobatics.
+I'm a crypto advisor and consultant, coach and facilitate transformational personal development through leadership & emotional intelligence workshops, and train gymnastics.

 My life changed dramatically in 2020 when I moved to Austin, TX, my favorite place in the world.